awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 To reimport key material, use the same procedure that you used to [import the key material](#importing-keys-overview) the first time, with the following exceptions\.
 + Use an existing KMS key, instead of creating a new KMS key\.
 You can skip [Step 1](importing-keys-create-cmk.md) of the import procedure\.
-+ If the KMS key contains key material, you must [delete the existing key material](importing-keys-delete-key-material.md) before you reimport the key material\.
++ If the KMS key is associated with imported key material, you must [delete the existing imported key material](importing-keys-delete-key-material.md) before you reimport the key material\.

 Each time you import key material to a KMS key, you need to [download and use a new wrapping key and import token](importing-keys-get-public-key-and-token.md) for the KMS key\.
 The wrapping procedure does not affect the content of the key material, so you can use different wrapping keys \(and different import tokens\) to import the same key material\.